kubernetes/website/content/en/blog/_posts/2024-04-25-structured-authz-beta.md

 arises from the desire to create layered security policies, where requests can be validated against multiple criteria or sets of rules in a specific order.
-The previous limitations also made it difficult to dynamically configure the authorizer chain, leaving no room to efficiently manage complex authorization scenarios.
+The previous limitations also made it difficult to dynamically configure the authorizer chain, leaving no room to manage complex authorization scenarios efficiently.

-The [Structured Authorization Configuration feature](/docs/reference/access-authn-authz/authorization/#configuring-the-api-server-using-an-authorization-config-file) addresses these limitations by introducing a configuration file format to configure Kubernetes API Server Authorization chain.
+The [Structured Authorization Configuration feature](/docs/reference/access-authn-authz/authorization/#configuring-the-api-server-using-an-authorization-config-file) addresses these limitations by introducing a configuration file format to configure the Kubernetes API Server Authorization chain.
 This format allows specifying multiple webhooks in the authorization chain (all other authorization types are specified no more than once).
-Each webhook authorizer comes with its well-defined parameters, including timeout settings, failure policies, and conditions for invocation with [CEL](/docs/reference/using-api/cel/) rules to pre-filter requests before they are dispatched to webhooks, helping you to prevent unnecessary invocations.
+Each webhook authorizer has well-defined parameters, including timeout settings, failure policies, and conditions for invocation with [CEL](/docs/reference/using-api/cel/) rules to pre-filter requests before they are dispatched to webhooks, helping you prevent unnecessary invocations.
 The configuration also supports automatic reloading, ensuring changes can be applied dynamically without restarting the kube-apiserver.
-This feature not only addresses current limitations, but also opens up new possibilities for securing and managing Kubernetes clusters more effectively.
+This feature addresses current limitations and opens up new possibilities for securing and managing Kubernetes clusters more effectively.

 ## Sample Configurations
 Here is a sample structured authorization configuration along with descriptions